gchudnov/jaxzilla/README.md

 }
 ```

-When executed, the following events will be triggerd:
+When executed, the following events will be triggered:

 ```text
 onStartDocument